-What is Authoritarian Parenting?
+What Is Authoritarian Parenting?

-Authoritarian parenting is a parenting style in which the parents enforce strict rules and high discipline.
+As the name suggests, this is a parenting style in which the parents enforce strict rules and high discipline.
 They also exert a lot of control and do not allow their children to express themselves.

 - Often characterized by a lack of communication about what it means to be an individual separate from parents or others in their lives.